-This paper reaffirms the complexity of domestic security in realizing economic freedom.
-On topics relevant to 3 countries in Southeast Asia, the findings summarize many vital issues.
-Impressively, MS, GMS, and AI had no significant effect, but AFP and AE had a significant effect on EF in Indonesia, so that four hypotheses were accepted and one was rejected.
+568 (single space, 10 pt) This paper reaffirms the complexity of domestic security in realizing economic freedom.
+On 569 topics relevant to 3 countries in Southeast Asia, the findings summarize many vital issues.
+570 Impressively, MS, GMS, and AI had no significant effect, but AFP and AE had a significant 571 572 effect on EF in Indonesia, so that four hypotheses were accepted and one was rejected.
 Regarding Malaysia, three hypotheses were accepted, and the rest were rejected.
-According to the empirical output, MS, GMS, and AI have a significant effect on EF in Malaysia, but AFP and AE have no significant effect.
-In line with other statistical evidence, the case study in Singapore, is not much different from what happened in Malaysia.
-AE and AI have no significant effect on EF.
-The other three variables including MS, GMS, and AFP have a significant effect on EF.Without integrity, the government is considered a failure.
-The implication is that it will damage and disrupt the progress of a nation.
-Like a machine, economic freedom will bring a higher quality of life and prosperity.
-Meanwhile, countries that are at the bottom are usually burdened with oppressive regimes, which result in restrictions on people's freedoms.
-Criticism of policymakers, it is necessary to design appropriate macroeconomic policies.
-The government is required to increase economic freedom which is more accelerated so that preventive interventions are carried out to cut the level of corruption.
-Too, stakeholders also need to modify the flexibility of the labor market, simplify investment regulations, and strengthen the justice system.
+According 573 574 to the empirical output, MS, GMS, and AI have a significant effect on EF in Malaysia, but AFP and AE have no significant effect.
+In line with other statistical evidence, for the case 575 study in Singapore, it is not much different from what happened in Malaysia.
+AE and AI have 576 no significant effect on EF.
+The other three variables including MS, GMS, and AFP actually 577 578 have a significant effect on EF.
+579 Without integrity, the government is considered a failure.
+The implication is that it willdamage and disrupt the progress of a nation.
+Like a machine, economic freedom will bring a 580 higher quality of life and prosperity.
+Meanwhile, countries that are at the bottom are usually 581 burdened with oppressive regimes, which result in restrictions on people's freedoms.
+582 583 Criticism of policymakers, it is necessary to design appropriate macroeconomic policies.
+The government is required to increase economic freedom which is more accelerated, so that preventive interventions are carried out to cut the level of corruption.
+Too, stakeholders also need to modify the flexibility of the labour market, simplify investment regulations, and strengthen the justice system.

 There are certain drawbacks to this paper.
-The benchmarks in economic freedom include respect for private property, law enforcement, access to markets, and individual freedom, so these four dimensions need to be examined and discussed as complex comparisons for future research.
+The benchmarks in economic freedom include respect for private property, law enforcement, access to markets, and individual freedom, so